Google Tag Manager

 Here we would like to expressly point out that the use of the Google Tag Manager could be associated with a certain risk, as in most cases a cookie is set.
 This is not really technically necessary, but must be defined as such for it to work.

 Furthermore, from the point of view of the Schrems II ruling with regard to Privacy Shield, the unsolicited integration of Google services is at least questionable and should be carefully considered.
-The Google Tag Manager therefore always sends at least the IP-address of the user to the Tag Manager server - and therefore also to Google.
+This means that the Google Tag Manager always sends at least the IP-address of the user to the Tag Manager server - and therefore also to Google.

 CCM19 is an alternative for the core function of the Google Tag Manager, i.e. implementing scripts on the website without having to edit the source code.